 There are many opportunities throughout a given day or week where our little ones can learn to take responsibility for themselves and their belongings.
 This helps them build a good foundation for healthy self-reliance and independence and teaches them to respect objects.6 Getting dressed in the morning is a great place to start.
 Have your child participate in the process of picking out their clothes and shoes.
 While doing so, discuss (in simple terms) the importance of caring for our bodies, clothes, etc. When we empower our children to make their own choices (i.e., what pair of pants to wear) and are present while they do so, we can help shape it into a positive experience.

 You can also teach your kids to practice responsibility by giving them tasks or chores and rewarding them for their positive behavior.
-Offer small reasonable rewards for cleaning up their toys or taking care of a toy, etc. This can teach your little one about money and the concept that items have value.
+Offer small, reasonable rewards for cleaning up their toys or taking care of a toy, for instance.
+This can teach your little one about money and the concept that items have value.

 Encourage Your Child, Even if They Make a Mistake

-Remember, making mistakes is a part of learning.
-If your kiddo is not valuing their possessions, try to reframe the situation in your mind as a great way to learn something new together and bond.
+Making mistakes is a part of learning.
+If your kiddo isn’t valuing their possessions, try to reframe the situation in your mind as a great way to learn something new together and bond.
 There are exponential positive outcomes when you approach a bump in the road with a vision for success and positivity.7

 Be patient with your child when they fall short of your expectations.
-Model good, respectful behavior by “show and tell” (show them what you want them to do and use words to explain your expectations).
+Model good, respectful behavior by “show and tell” (show them what you want them to do, and use words to explain your expectations).
 Tell your child your expectations for valuing and caring for their possessions.
-And give them chances to practice taking responsibility through a rewards system that praises their helpful behavior or respectful choices.
+And give them chances to practice taking responsibility through a reward system that praises their helpful behavior or respectful choices.
 This will reinforce their desire to make positive choices in the future.